jssql1234/docs-sqlacc/docs/usage/Customer/Report.md

 ![datePeriod](../../../static/img/usage/customer/customerReport/date-period.png)

-* You can filter the report selecting the customer, agent, area, project of the transaction
+* You can filter the report by selecting the customer, agent, area, project of the transaction

 ![custBalanceFilter](../../../static/img/usage/customer/customerReport/cust-balance-filter.png)

-* Example, filtering by customer name.
-We selected 1 company ALPHA & BETA COMPUTERS
+* For example, filtering by customer name, we selected one company: ALPHA & BETA COMPUTER

 ![custBalanceApplyFilter](../../../static/img/usage/customer/customerReport/cust-balance-apply-filter.png)